-Most RV covers are made of polypropylene fabric or polyester, and some have double or even triple layers to ensure durability.
+Most RV covers are made of polypropylene fabric or polyester, and some have double or even triple layers for durability.
 When selecting RV covers, think about where you’ll be keeping your RV when it’s not in use.
 Some RV covers are best for dust and debris while others are made for extreme weather.
-If you’ll be keeping your RV inside a garage in the offseason, a cover made for dust may be enough, but if you’ll be keeping it outdoors in extreme weather like snow or rain, you may need an all-weather cover.
+If you’ll be keeping your RV in a garage during the offseason, a cover made for dust may be enough.
+If you’ll be keeping it outdoors in extreme weather like snow or rain, you may need an all-weather cover.
 You may also want to make sure you’re selecting an RV cover that provides additional protection from the sun.
 If you’re not sure which to purchase, you are likely safe with an all-weather RV cover.

-When reading up on the specs for an RV trailer cover, check to see if they include UV or water repellents.
-The latter is especially important in allowing water to evaporate, rather than seeping through the cover and causing mold or mildew to form.
+When reading up on the specs for an RV trailer cover, see if they include UV or water repellents.
+The latter is especially important in allowing water to evaporate, rather than seeping through the cover and causing mold or mildew.

 Other common features include tie-down straps that wrap around the underside of an RV to secure the cover.
-Better quality covers include vents to keep them from billowing in the wind and trapping air resistance that may eventually create tears.
+Quality covers include vents to keep them from billowing in the wind and trapping air resistance that may eventually create tears.
 Some also feature zippered sections to allow access to the doors and compartments without removing the cover completely.
-This is generally convenient for loading the vehicle without going through the hassle of removing the cover, but it is by no means a necessary part of a good cover.
+This is convenient for loading the vehicle without going through the hassle of removing the cover, but it isn’t a necessary part of a good cover.

 Custom Size Covers

 For a higher price, owners can order custom covers to fit the exact size of their RV.
 There are a few benefits to this option that may make the extra cost worth it for some buyers.
 Due to their tight fit, custom covers will be less affected by wind, and are generally made from stronger materials.
 These will require fewer or no tie-downs in comparison to the generic universal fits.
-That said, some covers now feature elasticized portions to help universal sizes fit specific trailers an RVs with more precision and less billowing.
+Some covers even feature elasticized portions to help universal sizes fit specific trailers and RVs with more precision and less billowing.

-In addition to an RV cover, it may be worth investing in covers for your tires as well to protect the metal rims and rubber tires from element build-up.
-Even if the RV cover your purchase hangs low to cover the tires, individual tire covers ensure you don’t have to have your wheels replaced too regularly, thereby saving you money in the long-run.
-But that’s a topic for another article.
+In addition to an RV cover, it may be worth investing in covers for your tires as well.
+These will protect the metal rims and rubber tires from element build-up.
+Even if your RV cover hangs low to cover the tires, individual tire covers ensure you don’t need to have your wheels replaced too often, saving you money in the long run.

 Go For Quality Name-Brand Covers